Listed below are the descriptions for the courses in the CAS Program in Educational Administration.

 EDA 691 Principles and Practices of Budgeting.
 Covers budgeting theories and practices used by the school business official, including estimating expenditures, personnel costs, and revenues.
 Provides an in-depth explanation of budget administration and function/object coding.
 Examines board, community, and staff support, including determining local needs and constraints, educating the public, conducting annual referenda, and contingent budgets.
 3 cr.

-EDA 692 Design and Use of Microcomputer Systems for School Business Administration.
+EDA 692 Data Management and Presentation.
 Focuses on the use of in-house computer systems and BOCES computing services for school business management applications.
 Presents a model for planning and implementing micro and mini computer systems in school districts.
 Hands-on practice with Windows and spreadsheet, database management, and graphics applications through the use of IBM-compatible hardware and other software programs.
 Assumes no prior knowledge or skill with microcomputers.
 3 cr.